Football Head Coach

-In his first season at Rose-Hulman, Scheidt coached a wide receiving corps that featured second-team all-league selections Aaron Abbott and Jacob Dye.
+In his first season at Rose-Hulman in 2012, Scheidt coached a wide receiving corps that featured second-team all-league selections Aaron Abbott and Jacob Dye.

 Prior to his time at Cincinnati, Scheidt completed a football assistant practicum at Bowling Green State University.
 He helped organize and run the team's 7-on-7 passing camps, organized the budget and assisted with the team's recruiting process.

 Scheidt played four seasons of college football as a wide receiver at Bowling Green State.
 He earned a bachelor of science degree in sports management with a minor in marketing in 2011.
 Currently, Scheidt is enrolled in the master's degree program in recreation and sport management at Indiana State University.

 Dominique Ware served as defensive line coach for the first Rose-Hulman football conference championship team in 25 years during the 2013 season.